lolcatjpg/pythagony/README.md

 - no calling functions directly with their arguments
 - no `eval()`
-- every function in the first tuple must return `False`
-- no functions that return `False` and do nothing else
+- all function names must be in the top tuple, and all arguments in the bottom tuple, where possible